tnhaider/DLK/README.md

 #### Tokens
 `line['tokens']`

+Returns a list of pre-tokenized tokens.
-To separate syllables within token elements, we use this glyph: ·
+We use the glyph `·` to separate syllables within token elements.

 #### Token Info